 The Upstander Project is a comprehensive documentary and educational outreach project created and based in Boston.
 Our films, learning resources, and teacher workshops serve as an entry point to conversations about unexamined events in social history and teach students to source and contextualize materials while they explore the meaning and merit of forgiveness, reconciliation, and upstanding.

 - Upstander Academy, a five-day summer intensive for teachers

 - After-school workshops using Upstander Project resources

-- Full-day workshops for middle and high school teachers
+- Full-day workshops for teachers

 - Classroom presentations in collaboration with teachers